0xd34df00d/lcss/src/text/download.md

 emerge -av leechcraft-meta
 ```
 All LeechCraft packages reside in a single category *app-leechcraft/*.
-To see the list of available ebuild, issue the following (assuming you
+To see the list of available ebuilds, issue the following (assuming you
 have *eix* installed):
 ``` {type="bash"}
 eix -c app-leechcraft/